AutoML

 What’s Left?

-AutoML workflows usually include the “manual” things that are fine being automated like generating interaction terms or data normalization and just general “feature engineering” tasks.
-It specifically will generate different feature sets and then on a single model type and repeat this for all the model types.
+AutoML workflows usually include the “manual” things that are fine being automated, like generating interaction terms or data normalization, and just general “feature engineering” tasks.
+It will specifically generate different feature sets and then on a single model type, and repeat this for all the model types.

 In the end, it ensembles the model predictions and voila, you have a pretty good model.
-No need to understanding optimization, validation, or model formulae, just run an AutoML workflow and it will generate an effective model.
+No need to understand optimization, validation, or model formulae, just run an AutoML workflow and it will generate an effective model.
 So what is left?

-Actual” Feature Engineering
+“Actual” Feature Engineering

 Model Interpretation